 Why are Medical Records Important?

 All of the information about a patient’s medical history that their record may contain are key pieces of their treatment puzzles.
 If any of the information in a medical record is mistranslated, patients are no longer receiving the care they deserve.

 These records allow physicians and medical staff to better understand a patient’s medical history and current diagnosis.
 Creating a top-notch treatment plan can also be aided by the complete translation of medical records.

 If a patient is not able to communicate clearly with their doctor, which can happen regardless of a language barrier, the results of treatment can be disastrous.
 An unknown allergy to a medication can cause fatality.
 And not knowing what treatments a patient’s body doesn’t respond to can be dangerous and waste precious time.

 What Mistranslation Can Cause

 One example of the dangers of mistranslating a medical record is an unfortunate story about an English woman living in Spain.
 Teresa Tarry was supposed to have surgery for a benign lump in 2007.
-Instead, she left surgery with 55% incapacity and believed she had a cancerous tumor.
-Weeks later she discovered that the lump was not actually cancerous.
+Instead, she left the surgery with 55% incapacity and believed she had a cancerous tumor.
+Weeks later, she discovered that the lump was not cancerous.
 The doctors at A Coruna’s Abente y Lago hospital misinterpreted her medical records.
 A translation mistake led the doctors to believe Tarry had a family history of breast cancer.
 Even though there was no such history.
 Without a family history of breast cancer, there was no need for such aggressive preventative treatment.
-A small misunderstanding damaged the quality of her health and life forever.
+A slight misunderstanding damaged the quality of her health and life forever.